ros2/design/articles/60_ros_middleware_interface.md

     PublisherHandle create_publisher(NodeHandle node_handle, String topic_name, .. topic_type);

-The information encapsulated by the *topic type* argument are highly depending on the middleware implementation.
+The information encapsulated by the *topic type* argument is highly dependent on the middleware implementation.

 ##### Topic type information for XTypes DynamicData API